IQSS/dss-perusall/index.Rmd

 ## Layout

-You will now enter a new page where the main screen is divided into a left and right panel.
-On the left, you can view the workshop materials as a pdf file.
+You will now enter a new page where the main screen displays the workshop materials as a pdf file.
 You can scroll through the materials as you work on them.
-On the right, you will see a panel called `Current conversation`, which should be blank.

-![](images/5_layout.png)

 You're now ready to start!
 You can work through the materials at your own pace.

+![](images/5_layout.png)

 ## Ask a question

-As you work through the materials, you may have questions or comments about the content.
-You can ask a question or make a comment by simply highlighting the part of the text that you'd like to refer to (see highlighted code chunk in left side panel below).
-Once the text is highlighted, a text window opens in the right side `Current conversation` panel (highlighted in red in the image below).
-You can type your question here.
+As you work through the materials, you may want to ask questions or make comments about the content.
+You can do this by simply highlighting the part of the text that you'd like to refer to (see highlighted code chunk in left side panel below).
+When you highlight text, a new panel opens on the right called `Current conversation`that contains a smaller 'speech bubble' inside which you can type text --- this is where you can ask your question or make a comment (highlighted in red in right side panel below).
 Your question could be in plain English, or include code.

 ![](images/6_ask_question.png)

 Once you have finished typing your question press enter/return.
 Your question will now be visible to the instructor and other workshop participants.
-Don't be shy --- **there are no stupid questions!!!**
+Don't be shy --- **there are no silly questions!!!**

+As you scroll through the materials, you can click on any existing highlighted text to view the conversation associated with it.

 ## Answer a question

 If you see a comment or question that you can help with, please try to answer it yourself!
-There will be a text window under the most recent part of the conversation thread, which you can write your reply in (highlighted in red in the image below).
+There will be a speech bubble under the most recent part of the conversation thread, which you can write your reply in (highlighted in red in the image below).
 This is a great way to learn, since we often learn best by teaching others.
 Feel free to ask as many additional questions as your want within the same conversation thread.

 ![](images/7_answer_question.png)